zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/operations-on-managed-tablespaces-encrypted-in-tde/operations-on-managed-tablespaces-encrypted-in-tde.md

 Estimated Time: 15 minutes

 ### Objectives
-1. Prepare the CDB to Use TDE
+- Prepare the CDB to Use TDE
-2. Encrypt Oracle-managed and User-managed Tablespaces
+- Encrypt Oracle-managed and User-managed Tablespaces
-3. Handle Encrypted Data in Oracle-managed and User-managed Tablespaces When Keystore is Closed
+- Handle Encrypted Data in Oracle-managed and User-managed Tablespaces When Keystore is Closed
-4. Clean Up the Environment
+- Clean Up the Environment

 ### Prerequisites
--Oracle Database 19c installed
+- Oracle Database 19c installed
--A container database (CDB): `CDB1` with `PDB1`
+- A container database (CDB): `CDB1` with `PDB1`

 ## Prepare your environment